 This is the usual response most people have when they hear a comment or joke they've heard a million times or more; particularly when said remark has long since stopped being funny, and moved past tiresome.
-For instance, when a person mentions Aquaman, she might mention that he talks to fish, and nothing else.
+For instance, when a person mentions Aquaman, they might mention that he talks to fish, and nothing else.
 The reaction of a comic fan?
-"Gee, I've Never Heard That One Before".
+"Gee, I've never heard that one before".

 The recipient of the joke may also simply say, "It wasn't funny the first hundred times."

 A variant is when a person can just tell that his new acquaintance is dying to drop that line, and says with resignation, "Go ahead; just say it.
 I know you're thinking it."

 Often subverted by having a character who really has never heard that joke before.

 Truth in Television: This happens in Real Life to people with distinctive or Unfortunate Names.
 Or people with names linked to something with pop cultural significance.
 Or another obvious distinguishing feature: for example, working at a company that has the same name.
 Can lead to anger if done too frequently or the wishes of the person on the receiving end to cut it out already aren't respected.
 The person who says this may be a Phrase Catcher.